Dr Julie Barbour

 Barbour, J. (2016).
 An account of possession in Larevet.
 Language and Linguistics in Melanesia, 34(1), 139-163.

-PhD(Linguistics) Royce Dodd. (pending).
+PhD(Linguistics) Royce Dodd. (enrolled 2016).
 Northwest Malekula: A study of verbal mophology.

-PhD(Linguistics) Tihomir Rangelov. (pending).
+PhD(Linguistics) Tihomir Rangelov. (enrolled 2017).
 Axamb: An endangered language of Malekula.

 MA(Applied) Jean Murray. (enrolled).
 Ninde: topics in nominal and verbal morphology.